tudocomp/tudocomp/docs/Documentation.md

 prefix of characters.
 The dictionary is updated as needed, and lz factors containing references to the found prefixes are being output.

-The Algorithms are defined in terms of two abstract interfaces:
+The Algorithms are defined in terms of two abstract interfaces, implemented as C++ concepts:

 - `LZ78Trie`.
 It abstracts over a concrete dictionary data structure with a trie-like interface and search API, and is used by both Lz78 and Lzw, despite its name.
 - `Coder`.
 It abstracts over the concrete encoding of a sequence of integer values, in this case the references and characters in a lz factor.